 Official copies of standardized test results (TOEFL, IELTS) must be sent directly to HBKU.
 Please refer to the institutional codes below:

 Applicants should also submit copies of their test scores with the online application.

-Applicants should submit at least two letters of recommendation, one of which must be from an academic referee.
+Applicants should submit two letters of recommendation, one of which must be from an academic referee.
 Referees should send their letters of recommendation from their professional email directly to and mention the name of the applicant and program they are applying to in the subject line of the email.